-Create document groups in your application using a Visual Studio-like tabbed document interface (TDI) and a multiple document interface (MDI).
-Utilize tab group creation in both horizontal and vertical orientation, as well as quick switching of documents.
-This allows users to work with more than one document at the same time and seamlessly switch back and forth between docked windows and Tabbed MDI forms.
+The WPF Docking provides the support to create document groups in your application using a Visual Studio-like tabbed document interface (TDI) and a multiple document interface (MDI).
+Utilize the tab group creation in both horizontal and vertical orientation, as well as quick switching of documents.
+This allows users to work with more than one document at the same time and seamlessly switch back and forth between the docked windows and Tabbed MDI forms.

 End users can restrict windows to dock on specific sides of the target dock windows or edges of a form.
 Customize the dock hints visibility to show dock hints only on a specific side.